Select the right marketplace software in less time with a free B2B marketplace RFP templateDownload Now

 Multi Organization Capabilities

 Why place limits on how well your multi-vendor marketplace does?
 Oro’s B2B marketplace platform is built with enterprise-grade flexibility in mind.
-Easily scale up to accommodate new suppliers, product data, and customers without affecting marketplace performance.SEE FULL FEATURE LIST OF OROMARKETPLACE
+Easily scale up to accommodate new inquiries, order quantities, suppliers, product data, and customers without affecting marketplace performance.SEE FULL FEATURE LIST OF OROMARKETPLACE

 Built for B2B

 Based on the same robust architecture as the #1 B2B eCommerce platform, OroCommerce, OroMarketplace simplifies the complexities of B2B selling.
-Gain the flexibility to configure inventory management, order data, and separate seller accounts with multiple permission levels.
-Users will love the convenience of a marketplace built specifically for B2B transactions.SEE FULL FEATURE LIST OF OROMARKETPLACE
+Gain the flexibility to configure inventory management, order fulfillment data, and separate seller accounts with multiple permission levels.
+Attract new and retain existing customers using the convenience of a cost-effective marketplace built specifically for B2B transactions.SEE FULL FEATURE LIST OF OROMARKETPLACE

 Powerful Pricing Engine

-Support for complex pricing rules ensures every order and every quote is priced properly.
+Support for complex pricing rules ensures every order and every quote gets the right price.
 OroMarketplace supports various pricing strategies required by operators, sellers, and diverse B2B marketplaces, types, verticals, and monetization models.
 Showcase only the relevant prices to the correct buyer.See Full Feature List of OroMarketplace

 Streamlined Negotiation Capabilities

 Whether you’re a manufacturer engaging in a wholesale B2B marketplace or distributing products with value-add services, we got your ordering needs covered.
 Vendors and buyers will love the ease of the automated Bid to Quote to Order and Request for Proposal processes.
-Digitize the negotiation process and speed up the sales cycle.See Full Feature List of OroMarketplace
+Digitize the negotiation process and speed up the sales cycle, from ordering to delivery.See Full Feature List of OroMarketplace

 Multiple Payment Options

 B2B marketplaces require diverse payment options, workflows, fee-splitting, and more.
 OroMarketplace lets you support credit, debit, ACH, terms, and all other popular forms of making payments.
-Digitize the credit approval process to the delight of sellers and buyers.See Full Feature List of OroMarketplace
+Drive the digitalization of the credit approval process to the delight of sellers and buyers.See Full Feature List of OroMarketplace

-Streamline your processes integrating with multiple systems and businesses.
+Reduce friction by integrating with multiple systems and businesses.
 Readily available APIs allow 2-way instantaneous data sync between your B2B marketplace solution, ERP, CRM, WMS, 3PL.
-Use Oro’s native commerce CMS made for B2B marketplaces and support your buyers’ front-end experiences or connect via our APIs to any CMS of your choice.See Full Feature List of OroMarketplace
+Use Oro’s native commerce CMS stack made for B2B marketplaces and support your buyers’ front-end experiences or connect via our APIs to any CMS of your choice.See Full Feature List of OroMarketplace

 Flexible and Customizable

 OroMarketplace conforms to how you want to build and manage your multi-vendor marketplace.
 We never ask you to change how you do business to fit the software.
-Open-source software is completely customizable – so you can accommodate new markets or respond to changes in customer demand.See Full Feature List of OroMarketplace
+In addition, open-source software tools are completely customizable – so you can accommodate new channels and markets or respond to changes in customer demand.See Full Feature List of OroMarketplace

 B2B eCommerce Marketplaces Create Value for All Players